-In the broader region surrounding the proposed Mine Site, the Greater Bilby has been reported within open woodland and open forest pindan vegetation types, with occurrence in pindan shrubland and other vegetation communities having a lower degree of preference (Southgate 2012 cited in Ecologia 2016).
+In the broader region surrounding the Mine Site Development Envelope, the Greater Bilby has been reported within open woodland and open forest pindan vegetation types, with occurrence in pindan shrubland and other vegetation communities having a lower degree of preference (Southgate 2012 cited in Ecologia 2016).
+DBCA records show numerous records of the Greater Bilby within and surrounding the Mine Site Development Envelope (DBCA 2017).

-During the targeted Bilby survey at the Thunderbird Mineral Sand Project, evidence of Bilby occurrence was primarily recorded within the pindan shrubland vegetation type (Figure 3).
-More specifically, within the Mine Site Development Envelope, the Bilby was recorded predominantly within dense, mature Acacia tumida var. tumida woodland micro-habitat.
-This micro-habitat appears to be influenced by fire age, with older fire age (>2 years) than surrounding areas.
-The dense, mature Acacia tumida var. tumida woodland micro-habitat forms a dense canopy layer, but relatively open ground cover, which is in contrast to surrounding areas which appear to have been burnt more frequently and are characterised by dense ground vegetation.
+During the targeted Greater Bilby survey, evidence of Greater Bilby occurrence was primarily recorded within the pindan shrubland vegetation type (Figure 3).
+More specifically, within the Mine Site Development Envelope, the Greater Bilby was recorded predominantly within dense, mature Acacia tumida var. tumida woodland microhabitat.
+This microhabitat appears to be influenced by fire age, with older fire age (>2 years) than surrounding areas.
+The dense, mature Acacia tumida var. tumida woodland microhabitat forms a dense canopy layer, but relatively open ground cover, which is in contrast to surrounding areas which appear to have been burnt more frequently and are characterised by dense ground vegetation.